wxphp/wxphp/README_MSW.txt

 		0 ICON win32\build\php.ico
 		#include <wx/msw/wx.rc>
 		#endif

+	Note: This may not be the case anymore, since the Windows OS pecl automated builds administrator (welting) reported
+	success on builds without doing this change.

 3. in order to only include the wx.rc file when the system is building the php.exe or php-win.exe.